-Along Gulf Coast, known from mixed hardwood scrub on sandy soils.
-Mixed hardwood scrub on sandy soils; feeds on reptile eggs; semi-fossorial; active April-September streams and moderate-size rivers, usually flowing water on substrates of mud, sand, and gravel; not generally known from impoundments; Sabine, Neches, and Trinity (historic) River basins Duiet waters in mud or sand and also in reservoirs.
+Medium sized gravel substrates with low to moderate current; Neches, Sabine, and Cypress river basins Streams and moderate-size rivers, usually flowing water on substrates of mud, sand, and gravel; not generally known from impoundments; Sabine, Neches, and Trinity (historic) River basins Quiet waters in mud or sand and also in reservoirs.
 Sabine, Neches, and Trinity River basins

-Habitat description is not available at this time.
-Rivers with mixed mud, sand, and fine gravel in protected areas associated with fallen trees or other structures.
-Small to large rivers with moderate flows and swift current on gravel, gravel-sand, and sand bottoms; east Texas, Sulfur south through San Jacinto River basins; Neches River

-Medium sized gravel substrates with low to moderate current; Neches, Sabine, and Cypress river basins

-In deep sandy soils of sandhills in openings in or along margins of post oak woodlands and pine-oak forests of east Texas; Perennial; Flowering/Fruiting May-Aug In Texas, found on vegetated edges of slick spots in saline barren complex just above floodplain of Neches River, soils are claypan, hold late winter rains, with a spongy feel to the soil, drying quit Prairies, open woods and creek banks; Perennial; Flowering May-July A struct shuth 3, 10 (9) the late grows in a city seep forest peak box well floodship forests and capacity and the soil of the s riames, upon wows and creek paints; Perennia; Frowening May-July A stout shrub, 3 m (9 ft) lall that grows in acid seep forests, peat bogs, wet floodplain forests, and seasonal wetlands on the edge of Saline Prairies in East Texas A. It is distinguished from other Primarily in deep sandy soils of sandhills, fallow fields, and open scrub oak-pine woodlands; Perennial; Flowering March-June; Fruitling April-June pen marshy habitats in seasonally wet alluvial soils, most often near standing rather than flowing water, flowering June-August found in open upland post oak-bluejack oak, scrubby woodland, or shortleaf pine-oak woodland on the Carrizo Sands and other for occurs in shallow water or on baldcypress stumps and logs in woodled ponds or swamps; Perennial; Flowering/Fruitling April-May beep sand and sandy loam in dry, almost barne openings in upland longleaf pine savannas, mixed pine-oak forests, and post oak woodlands: Occurs primarily in deep, periodically disturbed san nor along the margins of hardwood forests on wet acid soils of bottoms and lower slopes, strongly associated with forested seeps and baygalls; flowering March-May Primarily restricted to calciphilic hardwood slope forests, mesic ravines, hardwood terraces above floodplains, and seepage slopes; flowering late March-May

-Countie s

-42

-231

-143

-20

-76

-25/

-254

-118

-88

-238

-123

-254

-136

-37

-- 38

-11

-12

-26

-39

--

-- 20

-18

-89

-61

-230

-178

-254

-254

-22

-254

-207

-143

-105

-77

-27

-234

-155

-218

-$\vdash$ 217

-257

-200

-58

-117

-249

-84

-130

-157

-157 246

-4٤ د
+Quiet waters in mud or sand and also in reservoirs.
+Sabine, Neches, and Trinity River basins

+In deep sandy soils of sandhills in openings in or along margins of post oak woodlands and pine-oak forests of east Texas; Perennial; Flowering/Fruiting May-Aug

+In Texas, found on vegetated deges of slick spots in saling barren complex just above floodplain of Neches River, soils are claypan, hold late winter rains, with a spongy feel to the soil, drying qui

+Prairies, open woods and creek banks; Perennial; Flowering May-July

+A stout shrub, 3 m (9 ft) tail that grows in acid seep forests, peat bogs, wet floodplain forests, and seasonal wetlands on the edge of Saline Prairies in East Texas A. It is distinguished from other.

+Primarily in deep sandy soils of sandhills, fallow fields, and open scrub oak-pine woodlands; Perennial; Flowering March-June; Fruiting April-June

+Open marshy habitats in seasonally wet alluvial soils, most often near standing rather than flowing water; flowering June-August

+Found in open upland post oak-bluejack couldand, or shortleaf pine-oak twoodland on the Carizo Sands and other formations.

+Occurs in shallow water or on baldopyress stumps and logs in woodland ongs in woodland or shortleaf pine-oak forests, and post oak woodland;: Occurs primarily in deep, periodically disturbed san in ord ang the rating of hardwood forests on wet acid soils of bottoms and lower slopes, strongly associated with forested seeps and bagalls; flowering March-May

+Deep sand and sandy loam in dry, almost barren openings in upland long tears of hardwood forests on wet acid solis of bottoms and lower slopes, strongly associated with forested seeps and bagalls; flowering March-May </tr